ankurk91/laravel-auth-with-username-and-email/readme.md

-# Laravel Auth with Username and Email address
+# Laravel Auth with Username or Email address

-> An example project that covers login/register with username and email.
+> An example project that covers login/register with username or email.

 ## Setup
 Follow Laravel installation [steps](https://laravel.com/docs/5.6/installation#installation)